 The NCS curriculum is academically rigorous and challenging, as such places will be offered to applicants who are assessed to meet our minimum entry criteria.
 All conditional offers are based on a student’s predicted grades and/or actual GCSE grades submitted on their application form.

-In order to study A Levels, students need a minimum of 56 points from their best 8 GCSEs to include EBacc subjects (vocational courses e.g. BTEC and community languages will not be included in the best 8) Students must also have at least a GCSE grade 6 in English Language and Mathematics to study A levels.
+In order to study A Levels, students need a minimum of 62 points from their best 8 GCSEs, which must include the EBacc subjects, (vocational courses e.g., BTEC courses, subjects without a substantial written examination and community languages will not be included in the best 8).
+Students must also have at least a GCSE grade 7 in English Language and Mathematics to study A levels.
 If students choose a subject at A level that they have not studied at GCSE, their other grades will be taken into consideration (see individual entry requirements for more details).

-The NCS reserves the right to administer additional tests and/or hold interviews for all applicants/conditional offer holders/students enrolled to assess their level of academic ability and suitability for the A level courses chosen on their application form.
+The NCS reserves the right to administer additional tests and/or hold subject discussions for all applicants to assess their level of academic ability and suitability for the A level courses chosen on their application form.
 This additional test maybe used to select between students who meet the general and subject specific criteria where there are more students than places available or offer alternative courses that are deemed more suitable once a student enrols.

 Late applications will only be considered if there are places remaining at the NCS or on a specific course once the oversubscription criteria have been applied.